 Chicago goes wild for rooftop season!
 How can you blame us after we endured months of chilly temps and gray days?
-Last summer, Raised, London House, Green River, Cindy’s, and J Parker were some of the hot rooftop spots.
-This season, you can find several new sky-high spots that are bound to draw crowds on a warm, sunny day.
+Last summer, Raised, London House, Green River, Cindy's, and J Parker were some of the hot rooftop spots.
+Also, in this season, you can find several new sky-high spots that are bound to draw crowds on a warm, sunny day.
 Below are three rooftop spots opening in May that are sure to be popular places for cocktails al fresco.

 Chicago Rooftop Bars Opening May 2017